-It’s been said time and time again, hiring and coaching are the two biggest jobs of a sales leader.
+It's been said time and time again that hiring and coaching are the two biggest jobs of a sales leader.
 According to the Sales Executive Council, salespeople that received quality coaching saw a 19% improvement in long-term performance.

-However, 1:1's usually last 30 minutes and managers spend the first 25 minutes interrogating sales reps, leaving only 5 minutes for coaching.
-It should be the other way around, but it isn’t.
+However, 1:1 sales meetings usually last 30 minutes and managers spend the first 25 minutes interrogating sales reps, leaving only 5 minutes for coaching.
+It should be the other way around, but it isn't.
 Why is that?

 - How is this deal tracking?

 - When is the next meeting?

 - Why is it in commit?

 - Has the dollar amount changed?